-Shipping is quoted on an individual basis, but you can calculate a rough shipping cost at $2.00 per mile.
+Shipping is quoted on an individual basis, but you can calculate a rough shipping cost of $2.50-$3.50 per mile.

-A trailered tiny home offers you the mobility that a traditional home does not.
-It affords this mobility without feeling like you are living in a tiny can with paper thin walls.
+A trailered tiny home offers you the mobility that a traditional home can't.
+It affords this mobility without feeling like you are living in a tin can with paper thin walls.
 A tiny home can be a great path to owning your very own dwelling without having a life defined by the mortgage you have to pay (we want you to keep your kidneys).

 Tiny homes have tiny utility bills.
-Travis and Brittany are currently paying $35 a month for water AND electricity combined.
-If you've ever wanted a vacation house on a lake or in the mountains, a tiny house on an undeveloped piece of land is a very inexpensive way to make that happen.
+Travis and Brittany are currently paying $35 a month for water and electricity combined.
+If you've ever wanted a vacation house on a lake or in the mountains, a tiny house on an undeveloped piece of land is an inexpensive way to make that happen.

 Here are a couple great books to check out if you're wanting more info.

 Why Not An RV?

 RV's are great at what they are designed for, towability.
 The problem with living in an RV is that you FEEL like you're living in an RV.
 Many RVs have the aesthetic inspiration of a styrofoam cooler and are built as cheaply and quickly as possible.
 At Wind River, we feel that the spaces you spend time in matter.
 We focus on aesthetics, quality, and functionality so you feel more like you're living in a custom craftsman cottage or rustic getaway instead of in a can of sardines.
 RVs are also not designed to meet the demands of full-time living – they are often poorly insulated, thin walled, and can be very expensive to heat and cool.